Expectations

 Work Hours

 Every group member will have a scheduled one-hour meeting with Sohang each week.
-These meetings are intended to provide dedicated time to discuss progress, challenges, and broader ideas related to research and professional development.
+Consistent participation is expected barring vacations, or medical/personal emergencies.
+Group members are generally expected to bring an informal summary of the work undertaken in the past week, including instances of challenges and breakthroughs.
+These meetings can also be used to discuss broader ideas related to research and professional development.

-In addition, Sohang will hold research office hours twice a week (~three hours per session), during which group members are welcome to drop in with questions, ideas, or problems.
-These informal interactions are especially helpful for younger students, but are open to everyone.
+In addition, Sohang will offer research office-hour sessions twice a week during which group members are welcome to drop in with questions and ideas.
+These impromptu interactions are most helpful for younger students, but are open to everyone depending on Sohang's availability.

-For quicker questions, communication through the group’s Microsoft Teams space is always encouraged.
+For quickest responses, communication through the group’s online space (either Slack or Teams, TBD) is encouraged.

 Group Meetings

 Group meetings are a central part of how we learn from one another.
-They are not only for reporting polished results; they are also for learning new ideas, discussing papers, sharing technical roadblocks, and getting early feedback.
+These meetings are not only meant for reporting polished results; they are also for learning new ideas, discussing new papers, sharing technical roadblocks, and getting early feedback on research progress.
 Group members are expected to regularly attend and actively participate in these meetings.
 Sohang will try his best to maintain a low-pressure environment such that students and postdocs can freely ask questions without the fear of being judged.

-Meetings will include a range of formats: (i) research updates, (ii) journal clubs, (iii) topic reviews, (iv) coding tutorials, and (v) practice talks.
+Meetings will include a range of formats: (i) research updates, (ii) journal clubs, (iii) theory reviews, (iv) coding tutorials, and (v) practice talks.

 Paper Writing